olgabovkun/AWS-examples-certification/iam/policies/README.md

+# IAM Policies
-# Example of a CloudFormation template that creates an AWS IAM user and attaches three types of policies
+Example of a CloudFormation template that creates an AWS IAM user and attaches three types of policies.

 ## How to test
 To test CF template: